This week’s free hypnosis training explains a subtle way to subconsciously hypnotize someone.

 Please note, while this technique alone is helpful, it’s not the ultimate tactic to ensuring your hypnosis works (especially during stage hypnosis).
 There are a slew of psychological subtleties that help increase your hypnosis success both on the street & for high-ticket clients.

-If you’d like to learn all these subtleties (and more) for successful Street AND Stage Hypnosis, I invite you to click the following link to see if HypnoKick’s personalized intensive 2-day 1-on-1 mentorship is right for you (where you’ll be paid to hypnotize a live audience): Mentorship.
+If you’d like to learn all these subtleties (and more) for successful Street AND Stage Hypnosis, I invite you to click the following link to see if HypnoKick’s Personalized Mentorship is right for you (where you’ll be paid to hypnotize a live audience):

-If you’re new & simply looking for a free way to kick-start your hypnosis knowledge/skills, you can download HypnoKick’s Free eBook either below (mobile) or to your right (desktop) 🙂
+If you’re new & simply looking for a free way to kick-start your hypnosis knowledge/skills, you can download HypnoKick’s Free eBook 🙂

 Did this week’s video demonstration work on you?
 Did you feel relaxed?
 What did you experience?
 Would love to know in the comments below 🙂